 Practice your clinical skills in the College of Nursing's simulation lab, filled with the latest technologies for nursing education.
 Gain confidence by practicing on simulated patients and engaging in simulated exercises to help reduce clinical errors.
 Obtain your required Act 58 hours while gaining the most up-to-date health information.

 Courses are taught in the Penn State College of Nursing state-of-the-art simulation lab, offering the newest technology and hands-on experiences.

 Click here to see a list of current courses or to register.

 The College of Nursing Outreach programs and Penn State Outreach bring to you a variety of courses aimed at keeping you up to date on the current health issues facing school nurses and teachers.
 New courses are developed each summer with current topics such as autism and bullying.
-For a list of summer 2014 courses, click here.
+For a current list of courses, click here.

 Earn your Act 48 credits by enrolling in one of our classes offered at a campus near you.
 The School Nurse Series is currently offered at the following locations: Penn State Altoona; Penn State Erie, The Behrend College; Penn State Harrisburg; Penn State University Park; and Penn State Wilkes-Barre Northern Tier Center.

 Mary Alyce Nelson, MSN, RN